| AJ Cooper

 Twitter: @WyoCoachCoop | AJ Cooper bio

-AJ Cooper comes to Wyoming after serving as a member of North Dakota State's coaching staff the past eight seasons.
+AJ Cooper enters his second season at Wyoming as the Cowboys’ defensive ends coach and special teams coordinator.
+He came to Wyoming after serving as a member of the North Dakota State coaching staff the previous eight seasons.
 His coaching career followed an outstanding playing career for the Bison.
-Cooper has been the defensive ends coach for NDSU the past five seasons and will continue in that role at Wyoming along with coordinating special teams.

 From 2011 through 2013, Cooper helped NDSU to a 43-2 (.956) overall record and a 22-2 (.917) Missouri Valley Football Conference (MVFC) mark on way to its three consecutive FCS national titles.
 The 2013 NDSU squad became the first undefeated (15-0) FCS National Champion since Marshall went 15-0 to win the 1996 title.
 That 15-0 record by the Bison also set a North Dakota State school record.
 NDSU extended its winning streak to 24 consecutive games with the 2013 FCS Championship.
 That tied both the FCS and NDSU records for consecutive victories.
 The University of Pennsylvania set the FCS record of 24 consecutive wins from 1992-95.
 Montana later tied the record from 2001-02.
 The NDSU record was originally set from 1964-66.

 As the defensive ends coach at North Dakota State, Cooper helped the Bison rank No. 1 in the nation in scoring defense for three consecutive seasons (2011-13), holding opponents to only 12.7 points per game in 2011, 11.5 points per game in 2012 and only 11.3 points per game in 2013.